Event Features Tabletop Exhibits, Workshops and Technical Conference

-Preceding the conference, half-day workshops will be held on 20 March by electronics manufacturing experts Bob Willis and Lars Wallin.
-Workshop topics include the use of IPC standards in perfecting solder joints, cleaning printed circuit assemblies, practical failure analysis and technical and economic considerations for flex and flex rigid boards.
+Preceding the conference, half-day workshops will be held on 22 February by electronics manufacturing experts Bob Willis, AskBobWillis.com; Lars-Gunnar Klang, LGKC; and Lars Wallin.
+Workshop topics include the use of IPC standards in the manufacturing process, conformal coating applications, properties of lead-free alloys and land grid array/quad flat no-lead design and assembly.

-IPC (www.IPC.org) is a global trade association based in Bannockburn, Ill., dedicated to the competitive excellence and financial success of its 3,000 member companies which represent all facets of the electronics industry, including design, printed board manufacturing, electronics assembly and test.
-As a member-driven organization and leading source for industry standards, training, market research and public policy advocacy, IPC supports programs to meet the needs of an estimated $2.02 trillion global electronics industry.
-IPC maintains additional offices in Taos, N.M.; Arlington, Va.; Stockholm, Sweden; Moscow, Russia; Bangalore, India; and Shanghai, Shenzhen and Beijing, China.
+IPC (www.IPC.org) is a global trade association based in Bannockburn, Ill., dedicated to the competitive excellence and financial success of its 2,700 member companies which represent all facets of the electronics industry, including design, printed board manufacturing, electronics assembly and test.
+As a member-driven organization and leading source for industry standards, training, market research and public policy advocacy, IPC supports programs to meet the needs of an estimated $1.85 trillion global electronics industry.
+IPC maintains additional offices in Taos, N.M.; Arlington, Va.; Garden Grove, Calif.; Stockholm, Sweden; Moscow, Russia; Bangalore, India; and Shanghai, Shenzhen and Beijing, China.